pkvartsianyi/spatio/README.md

 Spatio is organized in layered modules:

-- **Storage** – Pluggable backends (in-memory by default, AOF for durability) with a common trait surface.
+- **Storage** – Pluggable backends (in-memory by default, snapshot or AOF for durability) with a common trait surface.
 - **Indexing** – Geohash-based point index with configurable precision and smart fallback during searches.
 - **Query** – Radius, bounding-box, and trajectory primitives that reuse the shared spatial index.
 - **API** – Ergonomic Rust API plus PyO3 bindings that expose the same core capabilities.